aam-oj-cp/Computer-Science/README.md

 # Computer-Science
-This repository contains a comprehensive collection of CS resources and tutorials on core CS subjects.
+This repository contains a comprehensive collection of resources and tutorials on core CS subjects.